10 min read

 Advantages of Data Lakes

-• Scalability: Data lakes can handle massive volumes of data without significant infrastructure changes.
+• Scalability: Data lakes can handle tons of data with no need for a bunch of infrastructure changes.

 Recap: From Data Lake to Data Swamp